andylin2004/APCSFinalProject/README.md

 May 26th: Added get and set methods for the CircuitComponents class.
 Started the Resistor class with a display method and a constructor.

+May 27th: Spent way too much time figuring out Git and trying to fix (to no avail) the way git interacts in my terminal.
+I also worked on fixing a lot of merge conflicts.

+May 31: Added methods to calculate the total current, voltage, and resistence of a series circuit and display those values in the top left corner.
+I also worked to fix the colors of text and circuit components in order to be more readable.

 Andy's Dev Log:

 May 25: implemented the RightClickMenu as a dummy menu in order to prepare for being able to add elements into the workspace.
 This also necessitated adding a button class for the right click menu.